nickcox/cd-extras/docs/navigation.md

 You can also supply your own custom provider via the [`FrecentProvider`](configuration.md) option.
-This is a scriptblock that receives the search terms as arguments and should return a list of directory paths.
+This is a scriptblock that receives the search terms as arguments and should return absolute paths to existing directories in ranked order.
+Empty values, missing paths, non-directory paths, duplicate paths and the current directory are removed from its output.
 Any external tool that can query and list directories will work.
 Set `FrecentProvider` to `$null` to revert to the built-in algorithm.

 ```powershell
 # use a custom tool as the frecency provider